01. Mesothelioma Treatment in Charlotte

 Greenville was a predominantly African American neighborhood in Charlotte.
 The area was home to the Southern Asbestos Company Mills.
 The facility was built in 1904 as a cotton mill but began making asbestos fabric in 1920.

 Thereasea Delerine Clark Elder grew up on Hamilton Street, where the Southern Asbestos Company Mills facility was located.
 She recalls having to clean the screens and doors twice a day during the summer because of white asbestos dust.
-She also played in a mill asbestos waste dump as a child.
+She also played in an asbestos waste dump as a child.

 The neighborhood was demolished and rebuilt as part of an urban renewal project.
-Thereasea believes this was done to spread out those harmed by living near the asbestos site.
+Some residents believe this was done to spread out those harmed by living near the asbestos site.